sergey-shpak/hyperapp-middlewares/README.md

 #### List of enhancers

 ##### logger
 Logs each dispatched action.
-By default it uses 'console.debug' but it takes output method as first argument (if custom logger is needed).
+Takes two arguments:
+- custom `output` function ('console.debug' by default)
+- and `verbose` option to log 'tuples' and 'effects'

 ```javascript
 import { app } from 'hyperapp'
 import { logger } from '@hyperapp/enhancers'